jetnew/Idle-Trading-Hero/README.md

 Many potential traders seek profitable passive trading, using easily understandable trading algorithms, yet with control over how the algorithms make use of the trader's capital.
 Idle Trading Hero stems from 3 core needs: Profitability, Accessibility and Control.
 Idle Trading Hero therefore aims to resolve this 3-way dilemma that many existing platforms do not offer.
 Many are interested in exploring [passive income](https://en.wikipedia.org/wiki/Passive_income) options or [investment](https://en.wikipedia.org/wiki/Investment) options, and some are interested in exploring the field of [quantitative finance](https://en.wikipedia.org/wiki/Quantitative_analysis_(finance)).
 Jet is of the former and Ian is of the latter.

-# Feature Deliverables for Milestone 1
+# Feature Deliverables for Milestone 1 (1 June 2020)

 ## 1. Login-Registration System